timthepost/runa/docs/token_whisper.md

 framework** for LLMs.\
 It is intended to:

-1. **Intercept** model output at the token level during inference.
+1. **Intercept** model output at the token level during inference, as well as user token input during tokenization.
-2. **Analyze** generated tokens in real time for policy violations, abuse vectors, or unsafe emerging motifs.
+3. **Analyze** generated tokens in real time for policy violations, abuse vectors, or unsafe emerging motifs.
-3. **Respond** by allowing, modifying, blocking, or flagging output before it reaches the end user.
+4. **Respond** by allowing, modifying, blocking, or flagging output before it reaches the end user.
-4. **Adapt** to different policy contexts dynamically (e.g., per customer, per conversation, per mode).
+5. **Adapt** to different policy contexts dynamically (e.g., per customer, per conversation, per mode).

 The idea is to be **low-latency, model-agnostic**, and work in both **local